 Express Milk with a Breast Pump

 If you don’t want to use your hand to relieve your engorged breasts you may want to invest in a breast pump.
-We have many different types of breast pumps available to purchase, ranging from traditional hand pumps to LED electric breast pumps.
+We have many different types of breast pumps available to purchase, ranging from traditional hand pumps to handsfree electric breast pumps.
 A breast pump does exactly what your hand would do, only it is quicker, and more accurate in expressing the breast milk into an appropriate storage container.
 They’re great for a quick and easy breast pumping session.

 Cold Compress or Ice Packs